opeajibuwa/FedMultimodal-/README.md

-### Stripped down version of FedMultiomodal to reproduce the improved results for CRISIS-MMD Dataset for FedMultimodal+ (Image and Text)
+### Stripped down version of FedMultimodal to reproduce the improved results for CRISIS-MMD Dataset for FedMultimodal+ (Image and Text)

 ### Installation